 - L’Arcarda & La Tagliatella – Head to either of these restaurants for delicious pizza & pasta to cram in those carbs ready for long days in the saddle!
 Rambla de la Llibertat, 38, 17001, Girona & Carrer dels Ciutadans, 10, 17004, Girona

 - Arròs i Peix – Visit Arròs i Peix for delicious fresh seafood.
 Carrer dels Ciutadans, 20, 17004, Girona

 - Txalaka – Delicious pintxos (a Basque speciality similar to tapas).
 Carrer Bonastruc de Porta, 4, 17001, Girona

 - L’Alqueria – Fantastic Paella!
 Carrer Ginesta, 8, 17002, Girona

-- B12 – another one for the veggies and vegans (and even the carnivores)- B12 also has a huge selection of beers!
+- B12 – An all vegan bar and restaurant serving tapas and burgers as well as having a huge selection of beers!
 Plaça del Vi, 11, 17004 Girona

 The Girona area is home to a number of Michel Star restaurants, why not treat yourself to something extra special?

 - El Celler de Can Roca – The 3 Michelin Star restaurant owned by the famous Roca brothers has twice been named the best restaurant in the world.
 Carrer de Can Sunyer, 48, 17007 Girona

 - Les Cols – this 2 Michelin Star restaurant is situated in the town of Olot in the La Garrotxa region, a converted masia (farmhouse) by chef Fina Puigdevall.
 Carretera de la Canya, 106, 17800 Olot, Girona